FACULTY

 "Our instructors, practicing psychologists, counsellors and therapists are able to use their own practical wisdom and insights gained throughout their careers to enrich the learning process for VCCT students and are dedicated to providing a meaningful educational experience."

-Dr. Dale Brooks, R.Psych., FIPA is a registered psychologist, counselling psychologist, and licensed psychoanalyst.
-He has over thirty years experience providing individual, relationship, and family therapy.
+Dr. Dale Brooks, Ph.D.
+FIPA is a counselling psychologist, and licensed psychoanalyst.
+He has over thirty years' experience providing individual, relationship, and family therapy.
 He has also taught for many years at both the undergraduate and graduate level at UBC and other educational institutions.
 He currently works in private practice and serves as Academic Director of VCCT.

 Devorah Peterson, M.Ed., R.C.C. has over thirty years experience in the field of psychology and has been in private practice for more than twenty.
 Jungian Psychology, Client Centred, and Gestalt are the models that most inform her Integrative approach, and two main areas of focus for her are the body-mind connection and the creative process.
 She is also trained in Interfaith Spiritual Guidance.

-Käri-Ann Thor, M.Ed., R.C.C., M.P.C.P had an earlier career of outdoor education to then work with families, youth, and children for over twenty years mostly within the CBT framework.
-She now mostly works with adults within her private practice of 8 years and in a professional development "Authentic Living" workshop series she co-developed and facilitates.
-Her specialty training of six years is in Existential Analysis which is a phenomenological, person oriented psychotherapy and this lens informs her teaching and supervising style to be experiential, creative, deeply honouring of a person's experience, and at times philosophical.
+Käri-Ann Thor, M.Ed., R.C.C., M.P.C.P., R.C.S. had an earlier career of outdoor education to then work with families, youth, and children for over twenty years primarily within the CBT framework.
+She now mostly works with adults within her private practice of 11 years and facilitates a professional development "Authentic Living" workshop series she co-developed.
+Käri-Ann is a Certified Existential Analyst and this specialty training of over 7 years is a phenomenological, person oriented psychotherapy with a lens that informs her teaching and supervising style to be experiential, creative, deeply honouring of a person's experience, and at times philosophical.
+In particular, she treasures working with counsellors in training viewing it as such a privilege to be part of their exciting journey of learning, opening, and strengthening.